 - Improve the customer experience: AI helps download tasks so that your staff can always be “at the moment”, focusing on optimizing the customer’s dining experience.

-- Increase marketing reach: Artificial intelligence helps increase sales and makes suggestions to customers in an automated way.
+- Increase marketing reach: Artificial intelligence in food industry helps increase sales and makes suggestions to customers in an automated way.
 It allows you to reach them outside your restaurant to stay as the first option.